philchalmers/York_Thesis_LyX/README.md

 As well, if you want to go the extra mile (and you should!)

-- Obtain a decent `.bib` manager.
+- Obtain a decent bibliography manager to edit `.bib` files.
 You could just use a text editor but a dedicated `.bib` manager is much nicer.
-- If you installed [Jabref](http://jabref.sourceforge.net/) when installing LyX, it has support to push references directly to LyX, and is overall a good bib manager
+- If you installed [Jabref](http://jabref.sourceforge.net/) when installing LyX, it has support to push references directly to LyX, and is overall a good reference manager

 ### Configure:

-- Move the `'york-thesis.layout'` file in the `extra/` directory to LyX's `~/layouts` directory
+- Move the `'york-thesis.layout'` file in the `LyX_files/` directory
+   to LyX's `~/layouts` directory
-     - On Ubuntu mine was located in `~/home/phil/.lyx/layouts`
+     - On Ubuntu, mine was located in `~/home/phil/.lyx/layouts`
      - Windows is probably in `C:/Program Files/LyX/layouts`
      - Mac is in the application itself (right click on `LyX.app` and go to `"show package contents"`, then inside that `Contents\Resources\layouts`)